vleplat/ConvexSmoothSeparableNMF/README.md

  - test files detailed in next Section

 ATTENTION: to use our method, first download the FGNSR MATLAB framework, compile the mex files for your computer.
-Finally, copy paste the file "fgnsr_alg1_copy_to_move_later.m" to ./Libraries/FGNSR-master/matlab, and rename it in "fgnsr_alg1.m"
+Finally, copy paste the file "fgnsr_alg1_copy_to_move_later.m" currently in "/Methods" to ./Libraries/FGNSR-master/matlab, and rename it in "fgnsr_alg1.m"

 ## Test files